Extreme Points in Multi-Dimensional Screening: Introduction

-Our main insight is that in every one-dimensional problem, the set of extreme points admits a tractable description, whereas in every multi-dimensional problem, the set of extreme points is virtually as rich as the set of all incentive-compatible mechanisms.
-An important observation is that every extreme point is \emph{exhaustive}: the allocations made by the mechanism---its menu---cannot be scaled and translated to make additional feasibility constraints binding.\footnote{A feasibility constraint is an affine restriction on the set of feasible allocations, i.e., a halfspace.} In one-dimensional problems, extreme points admit a tight upper bound on their menu size on top of exhaustiveness.
-In contrast, in multi-dimensional problems, every exhaustive mechanism can be transformed into an extreme point by applying an arbitrarily small perturbation.
-For exhaustive mechanisms with a finite menu, this perturbation simply displaces the menu items into general position.
-In particular, generic exhaustive mechanisms are extreme points.
+The main insight is that in every problem with one-dimensional types, the set of extreme points admits a tractable characterization (\Cref{thm:simple}), whereas in every problem with multi-dimensional types, the set of extreme points is virtually as rich as the set of all IC mechanisms (\Cref{thm:complex}).
+Specifically, we identify and characterize a rich set of IC mechanisms, which we call exhaustive mechanisms, and show that the extreme points are ($L^1$-)dense in this set whenever types are multi-dimensional.
+We provide a simple procedure by which an exhaustive mechanism can be perturbed into an extreme point (\Cref{thm:generic_finite}).